 High-Top Hiking Sneakers - High-top sneakers go way over the ankles and provide way more protection for by decreasing the risk of ankle sprains.
 They can also keep your feet drier, if made with water-resistant materials, as you walk through muddy trails or shallow streams.

 We’ve compiled a list of some of the leading brands when it comes to sneakers and the popular hiking-inspired models they’ve come up with.

 This German company has been manufacturing shoes since 1949 and is one of the leading sportswear companies in the world.
 They’re into producing footwear for a variety of sports and designing leisure sneakers as well.

-- Adidas Jake Blauvelt Boots - These sneakers were the first release in Adidas’ snowboarding line which debuted in 2012.
-Named after backcountry snowboarding star and Adidas team rider, Jake Blauvelt, the sneakers had a classic hiking boot style perfectly combined with modern materials.
+Adidas Jake Blauvelt Boots - These sneakers were the first release in Adidas’ snowboarding line which debuted in 2012.
+Named after backcountry snowboarding star and Adidas team rider, Jake Blauvelt, the sneakers had a classic hiking Blauvelt Boot style perfectly combined with modern materials.
 The Jake Blauvelt Boots were designed to provide sneaker-like comfort while being strong enough to protect against the elements.